 Scientists have established that several risk factors—both modifiable (such as diet, physical activity level, and tobacco use) and nonmodifiable (such as age and genetics)—play a role in the development of CVD.
 Moreover, scientists are not even sure if the increased risk of developing CVD in someone with a family history of the disease is solely a result of a shared genetic predisposition or if it simply represents a greater exposure to the same harmful environmental influences.

 Genetics and Cardiovascular Risk

-- Genes that appear to predispose a person to congenital heart disease, which is heart disease from birth
+- Genes that appear to predispose a person to congenital heart disease (defects present at birth)

 - Apolipoproteins B and E, which are proteins that combine with a lipid that affect blood cholesterol concentrations

-- The angiotensinogen gene variant, an alteration in the hormone angiotensinogen, which is associated with high blood pressure
+The angiotensinogen gene variant, an alteration in the hormone angiotensinogen, which is associated with

 - C-reactive protein, a protein that is a marker of inflammation and may predict future cardiovascular risk

 However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is appropriate.